 Parallax effects are another major trend that will continue in 2022.
 This feature is essential in WordPress to provide visitors with a pleasant experience.

 The parallax effect occurs when the background of a web page moves slower than the foreground.
 This gives the page the illusion of depth, giving the content a 3D effect as viewers scroll down.
 On their homepage, most premium WordPress themes now include a parallax effect.

 Various parallax effects can be provided on websites.
 On the other hand, the background is the most commonly used parallax.
 Using parallax in the background means that there are large images in the background and that as you scroll down the web page, you will be able to see another part of it.

 On the other hand, the parallax effects can be applied to any more minor element, including text.
 You can, however, move it while scrolling your mouse.
 As a result, parallax effects make a strong visual impression and increase conversions.

 The intro to the Qode Interactive Catalogue features parallax scrolling.
 When you navigate past that, you’ll see a stylized menu with an image that appears when each WordPress theme name has hovered over.
 When you click on the name of a theme, you’ll be taken to a scrolling portfolio of sample apps that demonstrate the theme’s design potential.

 - All-Things Fonts And Creative Typography

-Whether you like it or not, font style and typography are an essential part of your WordPress website design.
+Whether you like it or not, font style and typography are essential to your WordPress website design.
 The fonts you use will send a message to site visitors, influencing whether they stay, read your content, or even convert.

 Individual custom WordPress fonts were once prohibitively expensive.
-So, unless you had a lot of money, changing your font style was not an easy thing to do.
+So, unless you had a lot of money, changing your font style was not easy.